luv2code/gomiabdns/README.md

     -rtype "CNAME"
 ```

-# Using as a the Library
+# Using as a Library

 This project was created for use in [github.com/libdns](https://github.com/libdns/libdns) in order to
 create a dns provider for [caddy server](https://caddyserver.com).